adeleke5140/portfolio-v2/src/app/blog/posts/neverthrow-gentle-introduction.md

 I tried the `isOk()` and `isErr()` methods but I wasn't getting a proper discriminated result from that.
 By which I mean, after checking for `isErr()` and returning the result, I expect the tye to be narrowed to the `isOK()` path.
 But that could just be something I've missed with the implementation details, I'll check the docs for more info.

 [Pattern matching](https://doc.rust-lang.org/book/ch19-01-all-the-places-for-patterns.html) is pretty nice so I've decided to go with that.
-You can also use `map` and `mapErr` to get the value and the error.
+We can also use `map` and `mapErr` to get the value and the error.

 ```typescript
 res